NickAger/nickager.github.io/x2-cv.md

 #### Founding Director, getitmade.com
 2009-2011

+A site for inventors & designers to market-test and manufacture products.
 Full stack web development using an innovative continuation based open-source web-frame - ‘Seaside’ of which I was a significant open-source contributor and was selected as one of the core-maintainers.
 Spoke at various conferences and developed related on-line training material.
 Deployed using Amazon EC2, Linode and Gemstone - an object database.

 <br />